tariqryousuf/tariqryousuf.github.io/README.md

 # Experimental Results

+NOTE: A key thing to mention about these results is that tests were done in cycles of 100 that minimized human error.
+In the case that the user accidentally made a motion or made the wrong motion, that piece of data was ignored as it was not a successful attempt to make that motion.
+By doing this, it removed unnecessary and unrelated outliers from the model and improved the true accuracy.
+We should not expect the model to work in the case of a human error and we're simply trying to get the accuracy of the system itself.

 Setting up the system with a normalized environment and as accurate motions as possible, we get the following results that show a successful classification by both the SVM and the DTW techniques.

 ![SVM Normal](/Images/SVM_Normal.png)